liuzey/EECS738_Final/README.md

 Here we can see that bigger trigger tend to survive more in the transfer.

 ### Results: Influence of strategy
 In this part, we explore the influence of attack strategy, as we mentioned above, over attack success rate.
 The source domain is CIFAR for results as follows.
+Results shows that backdoor trained using tuning strategy has a higher survival rate after transfer.

 Target domain: MNIST
 | Strategy | Tuning | From-scratch |